ioBroker/ioBroker.web/README.md

 Web server on the base of Node.js and express to read the files from iobroker DB

+## Tuning Web-Sockets
+On some web-sockets clients there is performance problem with communication.
+Sometimes this problem is due to fallback of socket.io communication on long polling mechanism.
+You can set option *Force Web-Sockets* to force using only web-sockets transport.

 ## Changelog
+### 1.5.4 (2016-08-14)
+* (bluefox) support of web-sockets force

 ### 1.5.3 (2016-07-27)
 * (bluefox) show links if root directory called